dskillin/ai-gen/.augie/session_001.md

 - Started logging in session_001.md
 - Verified ollama is installed at /usr/local/bin/ollama
 - Confirmed mixtral is available in ollama
+- Created summary.txt with a comprehensive summary of all project steps

 ## What Blocked Me
 - No blockers at this time